AdrielleRivera/Dennise-Bello---Portfolio/README.md

 30/12/2024
 - Page 16: Made responsive for devices with a max-width of 991px.
 - Upcoming Task: Starting development on the final page: "Contact Me."
-- Done with Contact Me Page.
-Made it responsive too to 991px.
+- The "Contact Me" page is fully responsive up to 991px and ready for viewing

 ---